tinify/wordpress-plugin/readme.txt

 `define( 'TINY_API_KEY', 'YOUR_API_KEY_HERE' );`

-Once set up you will see a message on the *Settings > Compress JPEG & PNG images* page.
+Once set up you will see a message on the *Settings > TinyPNG - JPEG, PNG & WebP image compression* page.
 This will work for normal and multisite WordPress installations.

 == Screenshots ==